DrSleep/tensorflow-deeplab-resnet/README.md

 python train.py --help
 ```

 An additional script, `fine_tune.py`, demonstrates how to train only the last layers of the network.
+The script `train_msc.py` with multi-scale inputs fully resembles the training setup of the original model.

 ## Evaluation

-The single-scale model shows <code>80.1%</code> mIoU on the Pascal VOC 2012 validation dataset.
+The single-scale model shows <code>86.9%</code> mIoU on the Pascal VOC 2012 validation dataset (['SegmentationClassAug'](https://www.dropbox.com/s/oeu149j8qtbs1x0/SegmentationClassAug.zip?dl=0)).
 No post-processing step with CRF is applied.

 The following command provides the description of each of the evaluation settings:
 ```bash